How To Be Here Next Year: 5 Steps Retailers Need To Embrace To Compete With Online

 Clicking is much more expensive for a retailer than visiting a store.

-Brick and mortar stores are the billboard to a brand and the embodiment of what that brand stands for.
+Brick-and-mortar stores are the billboard of a brand and the embodiment of what that brand stands for.
 Properly executed, stores have lower customer acquisition costs and scales; the busier the store is, the less it costs per transaction.

-While you do need to have an online strategy that connects your physical store to your online store so that you can be wherever your shopper is to fulfill their desire for a product, you can’t allow your stores to get the short shift.
+While you need an online strategy that connects your physical store to your online store so that you can be wherever your shopper is to fulfill their desire for a product, you can’t allow your stores to get the short shift.

-Here are 5 steps retailers need to embrace to compete with online:
+Here are 5 steps retailers need to embrace to compete with online stores:

 Have a store philosophy with guiding principles and post it for all to see.
-To be a stand-out retailer in 2019, you have to create a branded shopping experience.
+To be a stand-out retailer in 2024, you must create a branded shopping experience.
 That starts with an essential DNA of how you and your leadership look at what you give your community and employees.

-You must put it in concise words so that your philosophy will be embodied by the service your shoppers receive.
+You must put it concisely so that your philosophy will be embodied by the service your shoppers receive.
 Many retailers are crying about how hard it is to get good employees.

-That’s because today’s Millennials in particular don’t just want a job, they want to work for a brand that is doing more for their community rather than just making money for themselves.
+That’s because today’s Gen Z don’t just want a job.
+They want to work for a brand that does more for their community than just making money for themselves.

 Startup retailers and restaurants are leading with what they stand for to attract both employees and shoppers.
-This Sweet Greens location in downtown Los Angeles is typical for not only having a purpose, but their posting of it in clear sight of everyone.
+This Sweet Greens location in downtown Los Angeles is typical for having a purpose and posting of it in clear sight of everyone.

 Operational Excellence.
-Many retailers say they love their customers or brag about customer service.
-I say BS.
+Many retailers say they love their customers or brag about customer service, but I'm skeptical as a whole.
 I’ve been to some of the toniest of luxury retailers and the newest retail concepts, and they all cry out for a branded experience for the shopper.
 Leaving your shopper alone to browse is not a strategy.

-Having a training director or a director of customer experience means nothing if a shopper does not consistently have the same buying process whether they are in one department or another, at two different locations, or with two different salespeople.
-The war against Amazon will only be won by those retailers who can execute on the salesfloor day in and day out.
+Having a training director or a director of customer experience means nothing if a shopper does not consistently have the same buying process, whether in one department or another, at two different locations, or with two different salespeople.
+The war against Amazon will only be won by those retailers who can execute on the sales floor day in and day out.

 Pay people accordingly.
-Currently Seattle and some other larger cities have $13 per hour minimum wage.
-I hear retailers say they have to cut labor due to those increases – and a lot of retail gurus are saying the answer is more automation.
-But what I’m telling you the exact opposite.
+Currently, Seattle and some other larger cities have a $19.97 per hour minimum wage.
+I hear retailers say they have to cut labor due to those increases – and many retail gurus are saying the answer is more automation.
+But what I’m telling you is the exact opposite.
 The only hope for your store is human engagement.

-When you have that, you can sell more products at higher margins than the online bandits.
-To get that, you have to pay for the talent that is trainable, can think on their feet, and make someone else’s day.
-Consider it part of your customer acquisition costs if that helps but make no mistake, you are leaving millions on the salesfloor if you settle for kiosks and computers rather than trained associates.
+With that, you can sell more products at higher margins than the online bandits.
+To get that, you must pay for the trainable talent who can think on their feet and make someone else’s day.
+Consider it part of your customer acquisition costs if that helps, but make no mistake, you are leaving millions on the sales floor if you settle for kiosks and computers rather than trained associates.

 Use your online site to get customers to your physical store.
-2018 was the year we stopped saying the store was dead.
+2024 was the year we stopped saying the store was dead.
 The smart retailers looked at their physical stores as an asset.
-Even digital native brands like Warby Parker and Glossier opened stores, and let’s not forget Amazon’s purchase of Whole Foods and their predicted spread of Amazon Go stores.
+Even digital native brands like Warby Parker and Glossier opened more stores.
+Why?

-This year Target is highlighting a message screen that shoppers see each time they go to order an item.
+Target is highlighting a message screen that shoppers see each time they go to order an item.
 The message boldly tells them that this item is available for immediate pickup at their local store.
-That option not only appeals to many shoppers’ desire to get it faster, but it reduces shipping costs and gives the retailer a chance to sell that customer more products when they walk through the store.
+That option not only appeals to many shoppers’ desire to get it faster, but it reduces shipping costs and gives the retailer a chance to sell more products to that customer when they walk through the store.
 A reported 40% of BOPIS shoppers buy additional items in the store.
-That simply doesn’t happen online.
+That doesn’t happen online.

 There’s only one metric that matters.
-Popup shops, kiosks, events, Instagram posts, again most retail experts are telling you these are all great at building brand awareness and getting people to talk about you.
-But I’m here to tell you no matter what the shiny object, there’s only one metric as old as time that matters – are you selling the merchandise.
+Popup shops, kiosks, events, Instagram posts again, most retail experts tell you these are all great at building brand awareness and getting people to talk about you.
+But I’m here to tell you that no matter what the shiny object is, only one metric as old as time matters – are you selling the merchandise?

-None of those matter if you can’t sell enough merchandise at a high enough margin to pay your suppliers and associates and make enough profit to expand or continue.
+None of those matters if you can’t sell enough merchandise at a high enough margin to pay your suppliers and associates and make enough profit to expand or continue.

-To compete in 2019, you need to spend time with hiring, training, and analyzing their performance on the floor – did the shopper buy more from your brand as a result of the interaction with your associate or did they buy less.
+To compete in 2025, you need to spend time hiring, training, and analyzing their performance on the floor – did the shopper buy more from your brand due to the interaction with your associate, or did they buy less?

-A ruthless attention to operational excellence will show where the weakness is and it often is in believing your store experience is better than the other guys'.
-Once you have operational excellence and proven sales, you can use all the advertising, social media and the rest to get more shoppers into your store.
+Ruthless attention to operational excellence will show where the weakness is, and it often is in believing your store experience is better than the other guys'.
+Once you have operational excellence and proven sales, you can use all the advertising, social media, and the rest to get more shoppers into your store.

 See also, To Compete With Amazon Try This In Your Store Instead Of Coupons Or Discounts